 Many of us are disheartened by the state of health care today.
 The solutions being proposed to repair and reform it are not sustainable for physicians or patients.
 Every system functions from operating principles that govern and direct its mission.
-In order for us to understand why health care is dysfunctional, we need to analyze and understand its business model as it relates to is mission.
+In order for us to understand why health care is dysfunctional, we need to analyze and understand its business model as it relates to its mission.

 When I worked in this system, I was unable to find meaning in my work.
 I was also unable to sacrifice my mission as a physician for the mission of health care administrators.
 I was told that my work in their health care system was a conflict of interest to their mission.
 My patients were staying well and not generating enough hospital dollars.
 I left traditional health care to create my own business model.
-As a physician who remains devoted to my patients I wanted to create a model that generated value for both my patients and my business creatively.
-I have never sacrificed mission for profit.
+As a physician who remains devoted to my patients, I wanted to create a model that generated value for both my patients and my business creatively.
+I have never sacrificed a mission for profit.
 I run my business with good business savvy, all the while devoted to my purpose as a physician.
-A health care business model risks losing its way when it becomes profit centric.
-For healthcare to be successful and sustainable, mission must never be compromised for profit.
+A health care business model risks losing its way when it becomes profit-centric.
+For healthcare to be successful and sustainable, the mission must never be compromised for profit.
 Our health care system has lost its way.

-We have many examples of profit driven health care in our country today and especially in southeastern Wisconsin.
+We have many examples of profit-driven health care in our country today and especially in southeastern Wisconsin.
 These systems purport to care about health, but on closer examination, we see otherwise – they rely on sick care.
 Health care is a conflict of financial interest.
-Currently, the highest expense in health care are administrative costs.
+Currently, the highest expense in health care is administrative costs.
 Many layers deep, administrators manipulate and control physicians, nurses and employees serve their mission of profit over health or care.
 This has demoralized physicians and nurses and driven away patients.
 Moreover, it has increased the incidence of medical errors, placing patients and physicians at risk.

 Author and president of Business Ethics Magazine, Marjorie Kelly, defines a business model that functions with this type of focus as ‘extractive.’
 Its’ purpose is merely financial – maximization of profits.
 Worth is extracted from workers to generate profit by layers of administrative hierarchy.
 The extractive business model is prevalent in most corporations today.
 Outsourcing work to Third World countries for cheap labor to increase profit-margin is extractive.
-Extractive economics are bad for our country’s economy.
+Extractive economics is bad for our country’s economy.
 It displaces domestic workers and extracts as much work as it can from the remaining workforce to serve profit margin.
 Extractive economics deplete meaning from work.
 Employees find themselves working merely to pay the bills for survival.
 They lose pride and meaning in their work.
-As a result their physical and mental health suffers.
+As a result, their physical and mental health suffers.
 We all pay the price for extractive economics.
 The state of our country’s middle class is a result of extractive economics.

 The majority of health care systems function from this extractive model.
 Health care employees are currently working merely to meet quarterly projections.
 For health care to operate in this manner is unethical.
-Health care’s mission is to serve andheal.
+Health care’s mission is to serve and heal.
 When the vulnerability of patients is used to generate profit, they are deeply harmed.
 The ‘care’ they receive is motivated by the drive to maximize testing and treatment.
 Physicians are unable to diagnose and treat cost-effectively when working for an administrative system based on extractive economics.
 They must follow the rules of the game to keep their jobs.
 Patients are left with super-sized bills for mere symptom management.
 Administrative bonuses depend on this.

 A ‘generative’ business model provides services that generate value.
-Health care based on generative economics focuses on health and healing rather than maximization of profit.
+Health care based on generative economics focuses on health and healing rather than the maximization of profit.
 The focus shifts from one of greed to one of service.
 Patient care is not provided at the cost of profit, and there is a balance between both without compromising either.
 A health care model based on generative economics operates from the principles of sustainability.
 There is a fair exchange between doctor and patient.

 Practitioners work collaboratively with patients to uncover the causes of illness and empower patient responsibility.
 The mission of health care is served and all profits are reinvested to support the staff and employees of the Center.
 The business is also dedicated to the health of the environment and recycles to reduce its carbon footprint.